Xenodon rabdocephalus

-Xenodon rabdocephalus, commonly known as the false fer-de-lance, is a species of venomous rear-fanged snake in the family Colubridae.
+Xenodon rabdocephalus, commonly known as the false fer-de-lance, is a species of mildly venomous rear-fanged snake in the family Colubridae.
 The species is native to Central America and northern South America.
 There are two recognized subspecies.

 Geographic range

 X. rabdocephalus is found in southern Mexico in the states of Guerrero, Veracruz, Yucatan and Campeche, through Guatemala, Belize, Honduras, El Salvador, Costa Rica and Panama.
 In northern South America it is found in Colombia, Venezuela, Guyana, Suriname, French Guiana, Ecuador, Peru, Bolivia and Brazil where it occurs in the states of Amapá, Rondônia, Pará, Espírito Santo and Bahia.

 Habitat

 The preferred natural habitat of X. rabdocephalus is forest in the moist lowlands and the premontane regions, at altitudes from sea level to 1,500 m.

 Description

 X. rabdocephalus is a medium-sized snake which reaches a total length (including tail) of 80 cm.
 It is mainly brown with a series of brown and grey hourglass-shaped dorsal blotches on the body.